EddieCunningham/EddieCunningham.github.io/content/pages/about.md

+Title: About
+Slug: about

-This blog is going to be about diving into the details of machine learning algorithms.
-Each post will cover a concept or paper that I find interesting and will go through the math details step by step with a focus on highlighting the "tricks" that make the math work.
+This blog is about diving into the details of machine learning algorithms.
+Each post will cover a concept or paper that I find interesting.